meancookie/DiscologyGuide/README.md

+# Discology Offline Server Network Setup Guide

+This guide will walk you through the setup needed to broadcast a Discology session offline.
+We'll first configure your Mac as a DHCP server with a static IP, then configure the Unifi Network Hardware and then test the setup end to end.

 # Setup DHCP Server

+We'll start by setting up a DHCP Server on your Mac, this will be used temporarily to set up the UniFi devices.
+Once you have your Unifi devices set up and assiged static IPs, this will no longer be needed.

 # macOS
 1. Config local wired network interface card to static IP
 - Open Network Preferences